1987 World Series

 This is the first World Series in which the series logo appeared on the jerseys; only the Cardinals wore it.
 Both contestants in the following year's World Series wore a patch.
+It was also the last World Series in which any games were played during the day as opposed to in the evening.

+This was the third consecutive World Series to go the full seven games, a feat that has not occurred since.